MS-DOS and Windows command line chdir command

 Goes to the highest level, the root of the drive.

 Goes back one directory.
 For example, if you are in the C:\Windows\COMMAND> directory, this would take you to C:\Windows> directory.

-Windows 95, Windows 98 and later versions of Windows allow you to go back more than one directory by using three or more dots.
+Windows 95, Windows 98 and later versions of Windows allow you to go back more than one directory if you specify three or more dots.
 For example, typing "chdir..." with three dots after the cd would take you back two directories.

 If present, would take you into the Windows directory.
 Windows can be substituted with any other name.